 The Young Leaders Advisory Group will aim to:

-Shana started with AUSTSWIM 8 years ago as a young trainee and has risen through the ranks to her current role as the AUSTSWIM NSW & ACT State Manager.
+Shana started with AUSTSWIM as a young trainee and has risen through the ranks to her current role.
 She is now responsible for coordinating all things AUSTSWIM: training courses, professional development, conferences and event planning.
 Whilst working and gaining extensive industry experience, Shana also completed a Certificate III and IV in Business Administration.

 When reflecting on her passion for the industry and the role of the Young Leaders Advisory, Shana states "I was lucky enough to fall into the aquatic industry and be supported by some great mentors who helped me pave the path of my future.
 I believe the Young Leaders Advisory Group has the ability to do this for so many other young individuals diving into the industry, and I’m proud to be a part of creating that for them."

 Jake Miller is the Director of Western Sydney Aquatics.

 Jake’s passion for swimming began as a junior athlete competing up to a national level before he transitioned into both coaching and aquatic management roles.
 At University, he applied the principles of Sport and Exercise Science to his passion for swimming where he commenced his professional career in competitive swim coaching.